andrewcooke/choochoo/docs/data-model.md

 ### Events

-The above "deletoin of associated intervals" can be automated within SQLAlchemy using the `before_flush()` hook.
+The above "deletion of associated intervals" can be automated within SQLAlchemy using the `before_flush()` hook.
 Whenever the database is going to be modified (via the ORM) we can check and automatically delete appropriate Intervals.